DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/ect-or-mentor-withdrawn-from-training.md

 - ECT or mentor has moved school and is no longer being trained by the same lead provider
 - ECT has moved to school-led training

+Possible reasons for deferral include:
+- ECT or mentor is on long term leave such as maternity leave or illness leave

 We've designed functionality in the school service so that a school user is able to see when this has happened.
 This will help them to then take any relevant actions, such as changing the lead provider or changing the training programme type to school-led.

 ## What we've designed